 Peter says that many people feel like they are not able to manage the important changes in their lives on their own, especially when it comes to overcoming addiction, depression or anxiety.
 “The personalized, comprehensive program at The Banyans Health and Wellness Centre can provide the support and encouragement you require to achieve lasting success.”

 The Banyans is a private, healthcare residence that provides medical support and rehabilitation for people experiencing substance abuse, chronic pain, anxiety, depression, disordered eating, gambling addictions, burnout, chronic stress, trauma and PTSD.
-Call 1300 BANYAN (1300 226 926) for a non-obligatory, confidential discussion, or completing this online form.
+Call 1300 BANYAN (1300 226 926) for a non-obligatory, confidential discussion, or complete this online form.